DarekKrawczyk/RPi-Pico-Logger/micropython/README.md

-# Raspberry Pi Pico Logger - micropython implementation
+# RPi Pico Logger - Micropython implementation
 ## About
-This section of repository contains implementation of **RPi-Pico-Logger** for micropython language.
+This section of repository contains Micropython implementation of **RPi-Pico-Logger** library.

 ## Features
 - tbd...